exxeleron/enterprise-components/components/qtest/README.md

 ##### Standard assertions
 Standard assertions have following input parameters:
-- msg:STRING - first argument is always message describing purpose of the assertion
+- msg:STRING - first argument is always a message describing purpose of the assertion
 - actual:ANY - second argument is always actual analyzed value
 - expected:ANY - third argument is an expected value (not all assertions have this arg)